smorchi076/Asteria/README.txt

 Want to Have:
--(IN PROGRESS)Versus game mode
+-(IN PROGRESS, NOT COMPLETED)Versus game mode
--Multiple ships
+-(NOT DONE)Multiple ships
--More ship upgrades
+-(NOT DONE)More ship upgrades
--Ship skins
+-(NOT DONE)Ship skins
--2-player team co-op game mode
+-(NOT DONE)2-player team co-op game mode
--(IN PROGRESS) Save game in a file using serializable
+-(IN PROGRESS, NOT COMPLETED) Save game in a file using serializable

 Stretch features:
--Network play
+-(NOT DONE)Network play
--Custom map creator
+-(NOT DONE)Custom map creator
--3D graphics and detailed textures
+-(NOT DONE)3D graphics and detailed textures
--Have greater rewards such as chests containing currency, and upgrades -Planets with gravity mechanic
+-(NOT DONE)Have greater rewards such as chests containing currency, and upgrades -(NOT DONE)Planets with gravity mechanic

 Class List: